 - Recommended: NVIDIA GTX 1080, AMD RX Vega 64

-If you are an enthusiast and want to play on high graphics, 4k resolution or at more than 144 FPS, then you would certainly benefit from a beefier GPU.
+If you are an enthusiast and want to play on high graphics, 4K resolution, or at more than 144 FPS, you would undoubtedly benefit from a beefier GPU.

-For the majority of the WoW players, the NVIDIA GTX 1080 would be an overkill.
+For most WoW players, the NVIDIA GTX 1080 would be an overkill.

 Can You Play World of Warcraft on an Integrated GPU Like an Intel HD Graphics Card?

-The minimum requirements of the game certainly point to the fact that the retail game i.e World of Warcraft Shadowlands can work on the likes of Intel UHD 630 released in 2017.
+The game’s minimum requirements indicate that the retail game, i.e., World of Warcraft Shadowlands, can work on Intel UHD 630, released in 2017.

 Testing WoW Shadowlands on Intel UHD 630 Integrated Graphics